Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Introduction

 \subsection{Acknowledgements}

 \ The idea of this paper took form during a collaboration with Jonas Bergstr\"om and Valentijn Karemaker.
 The author is thankful for their encouragement to write it down.
 The author expresses his gratitude to them and to Tommy Hofmann for comments on a preliminary version.
-The author was supported by NWO grant VI.Veni.202.107.
+Special thanks go to Robert Guralnick for suggesting improvements and several references.
+The author is grateful to the anonymous referees for carefully reading the paper and suggesting several improvements.
+The author was supported by Nederlandse Organisatie voor Wetenschappelijk Onderzoek, grant number VI.Veni.202.107, and in part by Agence Nationale de la Recherche under the MELODIA project, grant number ANR-20-CE40-0013.